carbon-language/carbon-lang/docs/design/README.md

 #### Assignment, copying

-You may use a [struct literal](#struct-types), to assign or initialize a variable with a class type in any scope that has [access](#access-control) to all of its fields, as in:
+There is an [implicit conversions](expressions/implicit_conversions.md) defined between a [struct literal](#struct-types) and a class type with the same fields, in any scope that has [access](#access-control) to all of the class' fields.
+This may be used to assign or initialize a variable with a class type, as in:

 ```carbon
 var sprocket: Widget = {.x = 3, .y = 4, .z = 5, .payload = "Sproing"};
 sprocket = {.x = 2, .y = 1, .z = 0, .payload = "Bounce"};
 ```

-You may also copy one struct into another of the same type.
+You may also copy a value of a class type into a variable of the same type.

 ```carbon
 var thingy: Widget = sprocket;